alttch/eva3/doc/lm/macros.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tries to find and open the newest file by the specified mask.
 Useful i.e. for
-the folders where security cameras periodicatlly upload an images.
+the folders where security cameras periodically upload an images.

 .. code-block:: python